defo-project/ech-dev-utils/test-cases/README.md

 - [makeech.sh](scripts/makeech.sh) is a wrapper for "openssl ech" that works based on whichever of the installed openssl or a local build has ECH support.

+## Running `test_cases_gen.py`:

+- You should run this from within the git clone as it uses git log to stamp a generated file with a version
+- The output directory contains ECH private keys - if existing ones can be used, they will be, so if you have a current output directory then using that over and over reduces the number of things that need to be reset.

 ## TODOs

 We want to add some more tests to cover these cases: